Football Chiefs too Slow To Act, Says Review Into Child Sex Abuse Scandal - UrduPoint

 Football Chiefs 'too Slow' To Act, Says Review Into Child Sex Abuse Scandal

+It took another five years for the FA to put adequate processes in place.

-"The FA acted far too slowly to introduce appropriate and sufficient child protection measures, and to ensure that safeguarding was taken sufficiently seriously by those involved in the game," the report said.
+"The FA acted far too slowly to introduce appropriate and sufficient child-protection measures, and to ensure that safeguarding was taken sufficiently seriously by those involved in the game," said the report, published on Wednesday.

+"These are significant institutional failings for which there is no excuse.
+During this period, the FA did not do enough to keep children safe."
+FA chief executive Mark Bullingham issued an apology to all of the survivors of sexual abuse.

 Bennell was sentenced to 31 years in prison in 2018 for 50 counts of child abuse against 12 boys aged eight to 15 between 1979 and 1991.

-Judge Clement Goldstone described Bennell as "the devil incarnate".
-He was sentenced to a further four years last year.
+Judge Clement Goldstone described Bennell as "the devil incarnate" and he was sentenced to a further four years last year.

 The FA was also criticised for failing to look again at allegations against Southampton and Peterborough youth coach Bob Higgins when the standard of proof in disciplinary cases was lowered in 2003.